unicornlaunching/stacksAIbuildathon/README.md

 # Missed The Syndicate AI Buildathon on Stacks this weekend?

-Here's a ten-minute podcast that'll get you all caught up: [The Syndicate AI Buildathon on Stacks Podcast]([https://www.google.com](https://notebooklm.google.com/notebook/ae578824-1755-4c84-91f8-7aeb58f6e631/audio))
+Here's a ten-minute podcast that'll get you all caught up: [Click here to listen to the podcast re-cap](https://notebooklm.google.com/notebook/ae578824-1755-4c84-91f8-7aeb58f6e631/audio)

 ---